Merging Lightroom Catalogs

 A very common error that new Lightroom users make is to create multiple Lightroom catalogs.
 Over the years I have helped many Lightroom users and have seen many of them create a brand new catalog every time they import.
 One individual had over 200 separate Lightroom catalogs!
 Yikes!

-A very common mistake new Lightroom users make is to create multiple Lightroom catalogs.
-I've even helped users who have created a new catalog every time they imported, with one of them having over 200 catalogs!
-Yikes!
 Most Lightroom users only need to have one catalog.
-Even if you are a photographer, it's highly advised to keep just one catalog, and use collections to keep your personal and professional images separated.
+Even if you are a photographer, I highly advise you to keep just one catalog, and use Lightroom Collections to keep your personal and professional images separated.

-I know I talked about "merging" catalogs, but in actuality you will be "importing" pictures from another catalog.
-When you do that, all the edits, keywords, ratings, flags, collections, everything attached to each and every image in that catalog gets brought into the catalog you have open.
-So, you are "merging" that particular catalog with the one you are using at the time.
+To merge catalogs, you will essentially be "importing" pictures from one catalog to another catalog.
+When you do that, all the edits, keywords, ratings, flags, collections, and everything attached to each and every image in that catalog gets brought into the catalog you have open.
+So, you will be "merging" that particular Lightroom catalog with the one you are currently using.

+Step 6.
 Once you have all the images imported (that you want), you can simply delete that old catalog, and the support files that come with it.
 Or, you can store it away on a separate drive.
-After you have all your various catalogs imported, if you like you can rename the master catalog to something memorable, so you know for certain that is the catalog you want to use each time.
+After you have all your various catalogs imported, you may want to rename your master Lightroom catalog to something memorable, so you know for certain that is the catalog you want to use each time.

 Optional Cleanup.
 After I imported images from both catalogs (Mac desktop and PC desktop), I had a lot of housekeeping (file management) to tackle.
 I had to move folders from one drive to another, as well as find and eliminate duplicate photos.
 Just make sure that you do all of this while you are INSIDE Lightroom.